 (iii) Saponification number also gives an estimate of non‐fatty impurities present in oil or fat.
 Thus, we can find the extent of adulteration in an oil or fat.

 (iv) As soap is formed in the product so saponification number also gives the actual amount of alkali required by triglyceride for its conversion to soap.

-(v) Mineral oils do not undergo saponification but animal and vegetables oils undergo saponification.
-Hence, this gives an indication of the amount of animal and vegetables oils added to mineral oils to improve oiliness.
-This test also helps us to ascertain whether the oil under study is animal or vegetable or mineral or compounded oil.
+(v) Mineral oils do not undergo saponification, but animal and vegetable oils undergo saponification.
+Hence, this gives an indication of the amount of animal and vegetable oils added to mineral oils to improve oiliness.
+This test also helps us to find out whether the oil understudy is animal or vegetable or mineral or compounded oil.